Cameron promises more tax relief to voters if re-elected

-BIRMINGHAM, England Prime Minister David Cameron said a re-elected Conservative government would raise the threshold for the country's 40 percent rate of income tax and allow people to earn more before they start paying income tax.
+BIRMINGHAM England British Prime Minister David Cameron said a re-elected Conservative government would raise the threshold for the country's 40 percent rate of income tax and allow people to earn more before they start paying income tax.

 "I want to take action that's long overdue and bring back some fairness to tax," Cameron said to cheers from members of his Conservative Party at its last annual conference before May's national election.